 Search engine algorithms are constantly changing and evolving.
 Since algorithms are responsible for determining how to rank your pages in search results, it is important to understand changes in ranking factors so you can best optimize your site.

 Although many updates are small, a couple major updates come along as well.
 You want to prioritize learning about major algorithm updates and when they will go into effect.
 Staying informed will allow you to prepare in advance for changes and avoid a drop in ranking.

 2. Not Having a Mobile Friendly Site

 If you’re trying to dominate search, you must dominate mobile.
-Considering that over 50% of global Google searches are performed on mobile devices, if your site is not optimize for mobile, then you’re simply leaving money on the table.
+Considering that over 50% of global Google searches are performed on mobile devices, if your site is not optimized for mobile, then you’re simply leaving money on the table.

 In fact, if your site isn’t mobile friendly, it can be excluded from mobile search results.
 Now just because your website looks fine on the smartphone, it doesn’t mean that it’s actually mobile friendly, at least in the eyes of Google.

 - Mobile-only 404s

 - Irrelevant cross-links

 To determine whether your website is mobile friendly, use the free Google Mobile-Friendly Test

 3. Forgetting to Optimize Images